multani7871/employee-led-SPVs/books.md

  - The Gift of Fear
 	 - The importance of trusting your instincts
  - Atomic Awakening
-	 - History of physics and nuclear engineering
+	 - Approachable and riveting history of physics and nuclear engineering
  - Boyd by Robert Coram
 	 - How to think about winning
  - Developer Hegemony